 Japan | 10.8% |

 Food tech companies focus on cellular agriculture and alternative protein platforms; major retailers launch vegan shelves and curated plant-based bundles.
-Overall market growth is also being bolstered by South Korean exports in plant-based products.
+Overall market growth is also being bolstered by South Korean exports of plant-based products.

 Country | CAGR (2025 to 2035) |